Spin-triplet superconductivity from inter-valley Goldstone modes in magic-angle graphene: Doping the K-IVC state and electron-Goldstone mode coupling

 where

-is the operator that generates spatially-dependent valley rotations.
-Specifically, the function $\phi(\r)$ is the spatially-dependent $U_V(1)$ angle over which the K-IVC order parameter is rotated and $f_\r^\dagger$ are the real-space fermion creation operators of the tBLG continuum model~\cite{Morell2010,Santos,BM} in the orbital basis.
+is the operator that generates spatially-dependent valley U$(1)$ rotations and opposite spin rotations in the two valleys, with $\phi_\mu(\r)$ being the corresponding Goldstone fields.
+The operators $f_\r^\dagger$ are the real-space fermion creation operators of the MATBG continuum model~\cite{Morell2010,Santos,BM} in the orbital basis.
 Going to momentum space and transforming to the band basis of the BM model we can write $\hat{Q}$ as

 where $A$ is the area of the system and $c^\dagger_{m,\k}$ create electrons in the BM bands, with $m = (\tau,s,a)$ a combined valley, spin, and band index.
-The sum over $\k$ is restricted to the first mini-BZ, while the sum over $\q$ runs over all BZ in the repeated zone scheme.
+The sum over $\k$ is restricted to the first mini-BZ, while the sum over $\q$ runs over all BZs in the repeated zone scheme.
 In Eq.~\eqref{Q}, the form factors $\Lambda_\q(\k)$ result from doing the unitary transformation from the orbital basis to the BM band basis and they are defined as

 where $|v_{m,\k}\rangle$ are the periodic part of the Bloch states of the BM Hamiltonian.
-Note that since the BM bands have a well-defined valley quantum number, we could put the valley matrix $\tau_z$ outside of the form factor in Eq.~\eqref{Q}.
+Note that since the BM bands have a well-defined valley and spin quantum number, and do not depend on the spin quantum number, we could put the matrices $\tau^zs^\mu$ outside of the form factor in Eq.~\eqref{Q}.

 Expanding $H[\phi]$ to first order in $\phi$ we find

 where $H = \sum_\k c_\k^\dagger[h_0(\k)+\Delta(\k)]c_\k$ is the K-IVC mean-field Hamiltonian.
 Written out explicitly, the first order term takes the form